momenkelany/Momen-Kelany-Portfolio/README.md

 ## Deployment

-### Replit Deployment
-1. Push changes to your Replit project
-2. Use the Deployments tab to publish your site
-3. Your site will be available at your Replit URL

 ### Manual Deployment
 1. Run `npm run build` to create production build
 2. Upload the `dist` folder to your hosting provider